 Enter into the Quad, where you register, using your attraction ticket, a hard plastic all access pass on a lanyard.
 Once registered, the attraction ticket becomes the key to a customized experience throughout the attraction.
 Post trip, you can download personalized interactive segments such as a TV or radio broadcasts.

-My favorite part of the Quad is the almost floor-to-ceiling artwork by Georgia artist Steve Penley.
+My favorite part of the Quad is the almost floor-to-ceiling wall of inspirational artwork by Georgia artist Steve Penley.
 As a University of Georgia graduate, it had to be hard for him to paint tributes to schools like Florida.
 Come to think of it, I’m not positive Florida is part of the mural.

 I went to Virginia Tech.
 In recent years, they’ve had some success on the gridiron, but, as I learned, the Hokies don’t have a lot of Hall of Famers.
 I enjoy the pageantry, traditions and good ole-fashion party of a football game, but I wouldn’t say I’m a rabid fan.